| Title: | Extra Appenders for 'lgr' |

 AppenderSyslog$set_syslog_levels(x)

-vector mapping whose names are log
+x a named character vector mapping whose names are log

-and whose values are lgr log levels (either character
+levels as understood by rsyslog::syslog() and whose values are lgr log levels (either character or numeric)

-that takes a vector of lgr log levels as input and
+a function that takes a vector of lgr log levels as input and

-vector of log levels for rsyslog::syslog()
+returns a character vector of log levels for rsyslog::syslog().

 set_identifier()